Man looking at the views from Yosemite Point.

 If the snowpack has been lighter than usual or conditions allow, the road may open by late May, giving early visitors a rare chance to enjoy this stunning area with fewer crowds.

-Even if the road is closed, parts of it may be accessible by foot.
-Just be prepared with winter gear!
+Even if the road is closed, parts of it may be accessible by snowshoes or skis.
+Please know your limits and be prepared if you attempt a snowy expedition in the Tioga Road area!

 Views from Olmsted Point along Tioga Road during sunset in Yosemite.